-As another season of Solicitors Accounts Rules (SAR) audits draws to a close, I’ve observed some trends and key problem areas that keep cropping up.
-In this blog and my next, I’ll discuss how to avoid or overcome these common problems.
+As another season of Solicitors Accounts Rules (SAR) audits draws to a close, we have observed some trends and key problem areas that keep cropping up.
+We discuss how to avoid or overcome these common problems.

 Unsurprisingly, residual client balances continue to be a problem area for many solicitors.
 Sometimes there’s a genuine reason to hold funds after a matter has concluded, for example, a retainer clause in a new tenancy agreement, or tracing a beneficiary of a will.
 In such instances, solicitors must notify their clients of the reason for continuing to hold the funds, and at least every 12 months thereafter (rule 14.4); but this often doesn’t take place.